You know many stories about Valiant Vrant. But not this one.

 The Therion listened.

 Vrant continued.
 "Do not hit with a fist.
-Unless you know what you are doing, that can break your fingers.
+Unless you know what you are doing, that can hurt your fingers.
 Push me.
 Slap me.
 Hit with your elbows if you can.
 Rush in, then back out of my reach."

 The Therion stood there.